bitcoin-abe/bitcoin-abe/README-FASTCGI.txt

 existing site (e.g., http://YOUR.DOMAIN/abe/) prepend a path (e.g.,
-"/abe") in the Alias directives, place them in your existing sites-available file instead of a new VirtualHost, and merge or create your sites /robots.txt with adjusted paths from Abe/htdocs/robots.txt.
+"/abe") in the Alias directives, place them in your existing sites-available file instead of a new VirtualHost, and merge or create your site's /robots.txt with adjusted paths from Abe/htdocs/robots.txt.

 Replace HTDOCS/DIRECTORY below with the directory containing abe.css;
 the Apache process must have permission to read it.
 The following